wdsnow66/wdsnow66.github.io/_posts/2016-01-01-welcome-to-lagrange.md

 ---
 layout: post
-title: "Welcome to Lagrange!"
+title: "Welcome to Test Page"
 author: "Paul Le"
 categories: journal
 tags: [documentation,sample]
-image: mountains.jpg
+image: credo_splash.jpg
 ---

 Lagrange is a minimalist Jekyll theme.
 The purpose of this theme is to provide a simple, clean, content-focused blogging platform for your personal site or blog.
 Below you can find everything you need to get started.